-The College takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, and individuals with disabilities in the applicant pool:
+The College takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, individuals with disabilities and veterans in the applicant pool:

-- The College will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - Work with our Director of Equity, Inclusion, and Student Success/Diversity Officer to conduct outreach activities with community organizations, minority councils, disability councils, professional associations, and educational institutes focused on women, minorities, individuals with a disability, and veterans. - Use LinkedIn job posting feature to search for applicants, which we have been successful in obtaining qualified protected candidates. - Advertise the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Continue to use the EEO tag line on all job postings and advertisements. - Continue to publish recruitment materials and media depicting individuals representing protected groups and veterans. - Review/evaluate job postings to eliminate non-inclusive language. - Implement training for screening committees regarding consistency of application review for ensuring diverse candidates and unconscious bias training.
+- The College will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to encourage a wide broad range of female, racial/ethnic minorities, individuals with disability and veteran applicants to apply for job vacancies when eligible. - Continue to use recruiting on LinkedIn account to share postings broadly and use LinkedIn job posting feature to search for applicants, which we have been successful in obtaining qualified protected candidates. - Establish relationships with community partners and students who identify as having a disability at Ridgewater College to recruit for entry-level positions. - Advertise the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Continue to use the EEO tag line on all job postings and advertisements. - Continue to publish recruitment materials and media depicting individuals representing protected groups and veterans. - Review/evaluate job postings to eliminate non-inclusive language.